Planned Native American Indian Dog litter

 DNA for Dog Breeders (Institute of Canine Biology), Canine Nutritionist, Fitness and Nutrition Diploma (e-Training for Dogs), Puppy Culture Breeder.

-Shirley has been a member of Good Dog for over 3 years
+Shirley has been a member of Good Dog for almost 4 years

 Shirley was screened for responsible practices and has been a member since 2022.